Category Archives: Reputation Management

 Google Reviews Tips and Tricks

-The rate at which you are replying to your Google reviews also plays a part in how Google ranks your business on relevant searches.
+The rate at which you reply to your Google reviews also affects how Google ranks your business on relevant searches.
 This will affect your rankings if you are not responding to any of your reviews or taking weeks to reply to them.

 It will also affect how your customer base views your business.
 They see replies as a sign that you care about the customer experience, instilling more trust in your brand.